Can I Move to Any Province After PNP?

 This is because there is less chance of you not fulfilling the requirement for your PR status.
 Most people normally choose to move at this stage of their PR process.

-Unlike when you are a PR resident of Canada, when you are an actual citizen of Canada you can move and work wherever you want to in the country.
-This gives you total freedom to live where you want whether it be for work, better living conditions, schooling or just because you love that part of Canada.
-You have the choice to choose.
+Unlike when you are a PR resident of Canada when you are an actual citizen of Canada you can move and work wherever you want to in the country.
+This gives you total freedom to live where you want whether it be for work, better living conditions, schooling, or just because you love that part of Canada.
+You have the choice and multiple options to choose from.